Skip to content

 • Proxy server: Acts as an intermediary between clients and other servers, improving security through filters and encryption.

-• Game server: hosts multiplayer online games, managing game data and interaction between players.
+• Game server: Hosts multiplayer online games, managing game data and player interaction.

 • File server: common in businesses, centrally stores files making them available to connected devices.

-Data centers are useful for anyone who needs to offer online services (web, mail, streaming) with high uptime.
-They may be of interest to companies that wish to outsource their technological resources, as well as private individuals who manage an e-commerce site.
-Even large technology companies, such as the FAANGs (Facebook, Apple, Amazon, Netflix and Google), own global data centers to ensure redundancy and reduce latency.
+Data centers are useful for anyone who needs to offer online services (web, email, streaming) with high uptime.
+They can be of interest to companies looking to outsource their technology resources, as well as individuals running e-commerce businesses.
+Even large tech companies, such as the FAANGs (Facebook, Apple, Amazon, Netflix, and Google), have global data centers to ensure redundancy and reduce latency.

-Data centers are classified into four levels (tier 1-4) based on the degree of continuity of the service offered and are fundamental for numerous aspects of modern life:
+Data centers are classified into four levels (tier 1-4) based on the degree of service continuity they offer and are fundamental to many aspects of modern life:

 1. Cloud Computing: Services such as online data storage, cloud-based applications, and web hosting platforms all depend on server farms.